bltomlin/PythonExercises/README.md

 # randomPythonExercises
-My repository for doing random Python exercises on the internet to improve my problem solving.
+My repository for doing structured Python exercises on the internet to improve my problem solving, CS fundamentals and debugging skills.